Tookmund/Swapspace/README.md

 If you cloned this repo be sure to run `autoreconf` to make the configure script.
 If you downloaded a tarball from github the configure script should be there already.
-For detailed installation instructions, see `INSTALL`, but it usually just boils down to `./configure && make && make install`
+For detailed installation instructions see `INSTALL`, but it usually just boils down to `./configure && make && make install`

 Be sure to install the relevant initscript as well to have this run at startup.